neodelphis/neodelphis.github.io/_posts/2019-07-09-convnet-bp-en.md

 $dy = \left(\frac{\partial L}{\partial y_{ij}}\right)$

-We want to compute $dx$, $d\omega$ et $d\beta$, partial derivatives of our cost funcion L. We suppose that the gradient of this function has been backpropagated till y.
+We want to compute $dx$, $d\omega$ and $d\beta$, partial derivatives of our cost funcion L. We suppose that the gradient of this function has been backpropagated till y.

-## Trivial case: input vector x of 1 dimension
+## Trivial case: input x is a vector (1 dimension)

 We are looking for an intuition of how it works on an easy setup and later on we will try to generalize.